Ian Marsh (writer): Editor

 After graduating from University of Surrey with an honours degree in Materials Technology (metallurgy) in 1983, Marsh spent a year at an industrial placement with IBM in Havant.
 Looking for a different career, Marsh joined the staff of Games Workshop in London as editorial assistant on Games Workshop's role-playing magazine White Dwarf.
 With less time on his hands to publish his fanzine, Marsh brought DragonLords to a close with Issue 22.
 In addition to his editorial duties, Marsh also wrote some material for White Dwarf, including the Fighting Fantasy role-playing adventure Beyond the Shadow of a Dream that appeared in Issue 61 (January 1985).

 Marsh advanced to assistant editor of White Dwarf, and then eventually succeeded Ian Livingstone as editor.
 His first edition at the helm was Issue #74.
 However, it was during this time that Warhammer was developed for Games Workshop by Bryan Ansell of sister company Citadel Miniatures, Rick Priestley and Richard Halliwell.
-The game proved enormously proved popular, driving sales of Citadel's fantasy range of figurines.
+The game proved enormously popular, driving sales of Citadel's fantasy range of figurines.
 Bryan Ansell subsequently led a management buyout of Games Workshop.
 After becoming managing director of Games Workshop, Ansell then announced he was moving Games Workshop (and White Dwarf) from London to Nottingham, where Citadel Miniatures was located.
 Ian Marsh refused to move, and resigned as editor of White Dwarf after only four issues.
 In the Table of Contents in White Dwarf #77, Marsh's last issue, the first letter of each item description formed an acrostic that read "SOD OFF BRYAN ANSELL".